In the case of this retrospective, the focus will be on the original arcade version due to the plethora of ports released in the years following.

 This is a type of game intended for the player to dive deep into, to understand the Panzer Dragoon lore, for us to truly appreciate what Smilebit was trying to accomplish.
 Thank you much Smilebit and Sega for bringing to fans what fans wanted and went against the norm of a changing market continuing to bring quality entertainment for a loyal fan base.

-It’s the year 2000, a start of a new millennium!
+It’s the year 2000, the start of a new millennium!
 The good news is we’ve survived Y2K!
 Well, several of us.
 The late 90s and early 2000s were a difficult time for several Japanese game developers like Sega, SNK, and Data East.
 Struggling to survive by making staff cuts and developing that one game that could save the company.

 As a result, SNK decided to enter the 3D market with the successor to the Neo Geo, Hyper Neo-Geo 64.
 Unfortunately, that failed to attract arcade goers competing with the likes of Sega’s Model 3 and the Namco System 12.
 Releasing merely seven games during its life span.

-Despite that, the releases on the MVS during this time (1997-1999) are among the best SNK ever released with titles like Last Blade, King of Fighters 98, Metal Slug X, and Garou: Mark of the Wolves were not successful enough to turn a profit.
+Despite that, the releases on the MVS during this time (1997-1999) are among the best SNK released with titles like Last Blade, King of Fighters 98, Metal Slug X, and Garou: Mark of the Wolves were not successful enough to turn a profit.

 Accordingly, SNK even attempted to jump into the handheld market, which was (and still is) monopolized by Nintendo with the release of the Neo Geo Pocket in October of 1998.

 Though initial sales were promising, it was not enough as a few months after its release, Nintendo released the successor to the Game Boy, the Game Boy Color.
 Thus, SNK went back to the drawing boards and released the Neo Geo Pocket Color in 1999 worldwide.
 With promising sales, fantastic third-party support from Capcom, Sega, Namco, and Taito.
-Moreover, expectations made it seem like SNK would be seeing green agian.
+Moreover, expectations made it seem like SNK would be seeing green again.

 Unfortunately, the optimism was temporary when Aruze acquired SNK in the beginning of the century.
 Having no faith in the SNK’s game developers, Azure reduced funding to the company.
 During this time, the developers at SNK noticing the writing on the walls knew, this was the end.
 But they were not going to leave fans without sending them a thank you gift for all their support.